Stadium-Dev/obs-tools-widget/README.md

 # Multi Tool Dock for OBS Studio

-Simple browsing and configuration of custom overlays.
+Several Tools and simple browsing and configuration of custom overlays.

 ![Feature Image](./feature.jpg)